 About this release

-The technology you trust from XenServer, the high-performance hypervisor optimized for virtual app and desktop workloads and based on the Xen Project hypervisor, is now Citrix Hypervisor.
+Citrix Hypervisor is a high-performance hypervisor optimized for virtual app and desktop workloads and based on the Xen Project hypervisor.

-Citrix Hypervisor 8.0 is available in the following editions:
+Citrix Hypervisor 8.2 is available in the following editions:

-- Premium Edition (previously Enterprise Edition)
+- Premium Edition

 - Standard Edition

-- Express Edition (previously Free Edition)
+- Express Edition

 For information about the features available in each edition, see the Citrix Hypervisor Feature Matrix.